Introduction

 Hibernation

 Laravel Serverless Postgres databases may be configured to automatically hibernate after not receiving any incoming database queries for a given number of seconds.
 When a Serverless Postgres database is hibernating, you will not be billed for its compute resources.
+If the database receives an incoming query while it is hibernating, the database will automatically wake up within a few hundred milliseconds.

 Autoscaling Compute